 As we continue to increase awareness of quality Montessori curriculum, we are often faced with the challenge of helping new and seasoned Montessori teachers understand how to implement curriculum that will meet STEM standards.
-Of particular interest as of lately, has been the unique approach we have taken in the implementation of our Chemistry curriculum.
+Of particular interest as of lately has been the unique approach we have taken in the implementation of our Chemistry curriculum.
 By now, those of you who have been following our company and our posts, will know that there is a significant emphasis on what we classify as “curriculum”.
 At ETC Montessori, a curriculum should display the full and complete thought process, contain challenging work that meets the child’s needs for a three-year cycle, and provides opportunities for growth from a concrete state to the more abstract.

-Over the years, our chemistry curriculum, has proven to be one of our best selling items.
+Over the years, our chemistry curriculum has proven to be one of our best-selling items.
 Many teachers see it as a proven way to bridge the knowledge gap that exists between the fundamental cultural approach to science and a more advanced study of the natural world.
 As a result, we are often encouraged to publish information that best describes how one can implement the various chemistry units that together comprise our full Chemistry Curriculum.

-At first glance, it is easy to become confused by our approach, and to think that each one of these units is a separate branch towards the study of Chemistry.
+It is easy to become confused by our approach, and to think that each one of these units is a separate branch towards the study of Chemistry.
 However, upon closer examination one will notice that each study in this series is closely interconnected, and when viewed as a unified approach, they offer a complete and thorough developmental approach to the study of chemistry.
 These four units will be the focus of our discussion, and they are as follows:

 Lower Elementary Chemistry (ELC-4052A)

 Upper Elementary Chemistry (ELC-4052B)